RedpointArchive/GameTest/GuestInstall/Windows7EntOrUlt.md

 32. Turn off UAC in the Control Panel.
 There is no known way to automate through UAC dialogs, and these may appear when Steam attempts to install redistributable packages.
 33. Shutdown the machine.
 34. Remove the Legacy Network Adapter from the machine.
 It is no longer needed.
+35. Start the machine.
+36. From Start Menu, Right click on computer and select properties
+37. Click Remote Settings
+38. Click Allow Connections from any version of Remote Desktop (less secure)
+39. Shutdown the machine
+40. Under machine settings, add RemoteFX adapter (configure it however you like resolution, VRAM)
+41. Start the machine again
+42. After it logs in, you'll be prompted to restart (it has just installed the RemoteFX driver).
+Click Restart Now
+43. From here on out, you'll need to RDP to the machine to use it (Hyper-V will tell you the IP address to connect to, just use the QA account to login).
+44. RDP'ing into the machine, shut it down.
-35. With the VM turned off, from "Action" menu select "Checkpoint..." and name the checkpoint "Baseline".
+45. With the VM turned off, from "Action" menu select "Checkpoint..." and name the checkpoint "Baseline".

 ## Test the baseline image

-From this repository, run `.\TestGuest.ps1 -GuestType Windows7Pro -GuestName NAME_OF_VM -Target Baseline`.
+From this repository, run `.\TestGuest.ps1 -GuestType Windows7EntOrUlt -GuestName NAME_OF_VM -Target Baseline`.

 This will validate that the machine can startup, that network adapters are configured correctly, and that GameTest can communicate with the VM using Guest Integrations and PowerShell.